Collective

 Kendra enjoys working with individuals who are new to yoga or who may have a specific yoga goal in mind that they can work toward together.
 She does her best to provide information and movement that is best suited to her students needs incorporating Thai body techniques into her yoga practice and teaching.

+As a transracial adoptee, she is sensitive to her complex positionality within the framework of colonization in Alaska.
 Through her writing and work, Jody shares an understanding of personal and community struggles and the ways in which yoga and the arts create access to healing and shared power.
-Jody is an Experienced Registered Yoga Teacher (E-RYT) with Yoga Alliance and is certified as a Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F) by the Justice Resource Institute’s Center for Trauma and Embodiment in Boston.
-She is also a licensed TCTSY trainer, and a supervisor of the 300-Hour TCTSY international certification program.
-She currently teaches both English and Yoga classes at UAF and is a co-founder and Executive Director of Blossom House, a nonprofit service organization providing accessible, trauma-informed interventions to isolated communities in Fairbanks.
+Jody is an Experienced Registered Yoga Teacher (E-RYT 500) with Yoga Alliance and is certified as a Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F) by the Justice Resource Institute’s Center for Trauma and Embodiment in Boston.
+She is also the licensed TCTSY Trainer for Alaska and Hawai'i, and a Mentor of the 300-Hour TCTSY International Certification Program.
+She teaches both English and Yoga classes at UAF and is a co-founder and Program Director of Blossom House, a nonprofit service organization providing accessible, trauma-informed interventions to isolated communities in Fairbanks.

-Jody is part of a collective of artists and yogis who practice at Fairbanks Correctional Center, Fairbanks Youth Facility, and Family Centered Services Residential Treatment Center (formerly the Boys and Girls Home).
+Jody is part of a collective of artists and yogis who teach writing and practice yoga at Fairbanks Correctional Center, Fairbanks Youth Facility, and Family Centered Services Residential Treatment Center (formerly the Boys and Girls Home).
 She and her colleagues at Blossom House work with people to create healthy strategies fostering effective action toward community wellness and resilience.

 Solveig Pedersen, M.A., CPC